Text by CLOT Magazine

-Cymatics, a term coined by Physicist Hans Jenny in the 60s, refers to phenomena were the vibratory effect of sound is visualized.
+Cymatics, a term coined by Physicist Hans Jenny in the 60s, refers to phenomena where sound’s vibratory effect is visualised.
 Usually, the surface of a plate, diaphragm or membrane is vibrated, and regions of maximum and minimum displacement are made visible in a thin coating of particles, paste or liquid.
 Different patterns emerge in the excitatory medium depending on the geometry of the surface and the driving frequency.

-Many visual and sound artists have interpreted these phenomena in the most surprising ways, even combining it with brain wave patterns (see White lives on speaker by Yuchi Ito and Dr. Yoshimasa Kato, awarded by Ars Electronica)

-With the effect of sound on matter in mind, Ecstatic Material was commissioned.
-A project combining sound and substances through the work two artists renowned in their respective fields: musician and producer Beatrice Dillon and artist Keith Harrison and commissioned by Jennifer Lucy Allan and Al Cameron for Outlands.
+Many visual and sound artists have interpreted these phenomena surprisingly, even combining them with brain wave patterns (see White Lives on Speaker by Yuichi Ito and Dr Yoshimasa Kato, awarded by Ars Electronica).
+With the effect of sound on the matter in mind, Ecstatic Material was commissioned.
+A project combining sound and substances through the work of two artists renowned in their respective fields: musician and producer Beatrice Dillon and artist Keith Harrison and commissioned by Jennifer Lucy Allan and Al Cameron for Outlands.

 Beatrice shares that she was invited by Jennifer Lucy Allan (a writer and researcher on sound, music and landscape, with a long and extensive journalistic trajectory on experimental and underground music) to collaborate with artist Keith Harrison on Ecstatic Material after she had seen a music commission Beatrice did for artist Jorinde Voigt at Lisson Gallery last year.